What Is The Psychology Of Anger?

 Anger is a normal human emotion that can help us express negative emotions or direct us towards finding solutions.
 Excessive anger, however, can be counterproductive and lead to poor decision-making and negative physiological effects.

-A therapist can help you understand what triggers your anger and develop healthy coping strategies when you do become angry.
+A mental health professional can help you understand what triggers your anger and develop healthy coping strategies when you do become angry.
 By recognizing why you’re angry and how you can manage your feelings, you can avoid excessive anger and negative ruminations.

 Getty/MoMo Productions